sai-samarth-shabadi/House-price-Prediction/README.md

 # House-price-Prediction
-Predicting the prices of house when given other data
+Predicting the prices of house when other data is given